 In contrast, modern Western medicine generally seeks a specific physical cause for a specific physical ailment (or a mental cause for a mental ailment), and treats these issues accordingly.
 A doctor may treat an illness by recommending a surgical or medicinal cure, without also considering dietary or emotional health factors.
 However, holistic health is not in contradiction to “modern medicine.”
 It simply considers medicinal or surgical interventions to be one part of a larger, whole-body treatment plan, especially for acute and urgent illnesses or trauma.

 Food is our primary source of energy and nutrients.
 It’s how we fuel our bodies on the cellular level, providing support for our organs and systems.
 When the body doesn’t get enough calories, macronutrients, and micronutrients, it operates under great stress to keep our systems functioning.
 Over time, that stress can present itself in the symptoms of illness.
 In extreme cases, the lack of certain nutrients can lead to acute illness or even death.

 Just as holistic health looks at the person as a whole, holistic nutrition involves a wider view of our food.
-While standard nutrition focuses more on the nutritional value of each food, holistic nutrition also considers factors like when we eat, what foods we combine together, and how our food is grown or raised.
+While standard nutrition focuses more on the nutritional value of each food, holistic nutrition also considers factors like when we eat, our emotional connection to certain foods, what foods we combine together, and how our food is grown or raised.
 It often focuses on increasing whole foods in their original form and reducing processed foods in our diets for better nutrient absorption and gut health.
 It also encourages mindful eating—listening to the cues of our bodies to address cravings or to notice satiety.